Primary Navigation Mobile

 Should you buy one?

-Citroen has concluded that it couldn’t simply build another saloon or hatchback in the mould of its rivals, as sales in this market sector are fading away unless you’re a premium carmaker.
-With SUVs now taking 40% of European sales, the CO2 emissions of new cars have been growing when regulators want them to shrink.
-Citroen hopes the C5 X offers a genuine alternative, between the traditional saloon/estate and the SUV.
-And we think it has succeeded.
+Citroen concluded that it couldn’t simply build another saloon or hatchback in the mould of its rivals, as sales in this market sector are fading away unless you’re a premium carmaker.
+With SUVs now taking around 50% of European sales, the CO2 emissions of new cars have been growing when regulators want them to shrink.
+The problem is that buyers don’t seem to be seeing it that way, and the C5 X isn’t exactly flying out of the showroom, with buyers electing to choose the C5 Aircross instead.

 What we like

 That’s very easy – it’s different and it’s interesting.
-And it sticks to Citroen’s commitment to comfort – seating and ride are very good, and there’s also more than enough room front and rear to take care of all but the largest families.
-It’s also striking to look at, and an individualistic choice in a market filling up with me-too SUVs.
+And it sticks to Citroen’s commitment to comfort – the seats and ride quality are very good.
+There’s also more than enough room front and rear to take care of all but the largest families, it’s striking to look at, and an individualistic choice in a market filling up with me-too SUVs.

 What we don’t like